Phoenix (son of Amyntor): Later sources

 Sophocles, and his fellow fifth-century tragedians Euripides, and Ion of Chios, among others, all wrote plays titled Phoenix, now lost, which presumably told the story of Phoenix's conflict with his father.
 Nothing is known about the plays by Sophocles or Ion.
 However, from an allusion in Aristophanes' play The Acharnians, Euripides seems to have represented Phoenix as blind.
 Moreover, evidence indicates that in Euripides' version of the story, Phoenix is falsely accused of rape by his father's concubine, and is blinded by Amyntor in punishment.

 The Cyzicene epigrams, the third book of the Palatine Anthology, refers to the blinding of Phoenix by Amyntor, with Phoenix's mother, here named Alcimede, trying to restrain her husband.
 The poet Lycophron alludes to Phoenix, and his blinding by his father, and the poet Propertius, mentions Chiron restoring Phoenix's sight.

 Lycophron also connects Phoenix with Eion, where he was said to have been buried.
 Lycophron scholia name Phoenix's mother Cleobule, and give the concubine's name as either Clytie or Phthia.
 According to the A scholia to Iliad 9.448, Phoenix's mother was named Hippodameia, and the concubine Clytia.

 Both the poet Ovid and the mythographer Hyginus say that Phoenix was one of the heroes to have participated in the hunt for the Calydonian Boar.
 And Virgil in his Aeneid, has Phoenix and Odysseus, during the sack of Troy, in a temple, in Priam's palace, standing guard over Troy's treasures.

 The mythographer Apollodorus, probably drawing on Euripides' Phoenix, says that Phoenix was falsely accused of seducing Amyntor's concubine Phthia.
 Amyntor blinded Phoenix, but Peleus brought Phoenix to the centaur Chiron who restored his sight.
 Peleus then made Phoenix king of the Dolopians.
 Apollodorus mentions the embassy of Odysseus, Phoenix, and Ajax, to Achilles.
 Like Sophocles, Apollodorus says Phoenix and Odysseus were sent to bring Neoptolemus to Troy, and agreeing with Proclus, says that after the war, traveling home with Neoptolemus, Phoenix died and Neoptolemus buried him.

 The Greek comic poet Eubulus wrote a play titled Phoenix, so too did the Latin poet Ennius.
 The 4th-century AD (?)
-Greek poet Quintus Smyrnaeus, in his epic poem Posthomerica, has Phoenix welcome Achilles' son Neoptolemus to Troy, and give a speech telling Neoptolemus about his father.
+Greek poet Quintus Smyrnaeus, in his epic poem Posthomerica, has Phoenix welcome Achilles's son Neoptolemus to Troy, and give a speech telling Neoptolemus about his father.
 According to the c.
 4th-century AD Dictys Cretensis, Achilles, Ajax, and Phoenix were the commanders of the Greek's Trojan War fleet.